-The Social Security tax rates for 2020 and 2021 are shown in the following table:
+The Social Security tax rates for 2021 and 2022 are shown in the following table:

 Year Tax on Employee Tax on Employer Combined Tax

-2020 7.65% 7.65% 15.3%

 2021 7.65% 7.65% 15.3%

+2022 7.65% 7.65% 15.3%

 KEY POINT.
 Federal law allowed churches that had nonminister employees as of July 1984 to exempt themselves from the employer's share of Social Security and Medicare taxes by filing a Form 8274 with the IRS by October 30, 1984.
 Many churches did so.
 The exemption was available only to those churches that were opposed for religious reasons to the payment of Social Security taxes.
+(Prior to 1984, nonprofit organizations, including churches, did not participate in the Social Security system.)
-The effect of such an exemption is to treat all nonminister church employees as self-employed for Social Security purposes.

-Such employees must pay the selfemployment tax (SECA) if they are paid \$108.28 or more for the year.
+The effect of such an exemption is to treat all nonminister employees as self-employed for Social Security purposes.
+Such employees must pay the self-employment tax (SECA) if they are paid \$108.28 or more for the year.
 Churches hiring their first nonminister employee after 1984 have until the day before the due date for their first quarterly 941 form to file the exemption application.
-Churches can revoke their exemption by filing a Form 941 accompanied by full payment of Social Security and Medicare taxes for that quarter.
-Many churches have done so, often inadvertently.
+Churches can revoke their exemption by filling a Form 941 accompanied by a full payment of Social Security and Medicare taxes for that quarter.